lukehsiao/CribSense/docs/setup/sw-setup.md

 ```

 Note that when `cribsense` is started using `systemctl`, the config parameters are already sent and are stored in `/etc/systemd/system/cribsense.service`

+Once you have installed the software and have it configured well for your setting, you will no longer need the keyboard/mouse/monitor.
+Now, you can set your CribSense to autorun at every boot as shown above.

+Now, all you'll need to do is plug in speakers, attach the CribSense to your previously tested spot on the side of your crib, and plug it in.
+The software will automatically run after a few moments, and will begin tracking motion.
+When you're done, well, we don't have an elegant way for you to turn off the Pi yet.
+But, you can just unplug the speakers and leave it running (and be sure to set the infant in the crib for a couple minutes before plugging them back in).
+Directly unplugging the Pi may corrupt your SD card.

+Remember that if the environment changes, you'll probably need to reconfigure.
+You'll want to disable the autorun using the command above, and go through the calibration steps on the [Configuration Page](./config.md).

+If something doesn't seem to be working, you can checkout our [Troubleshooting Page](./troubleshooting.md)

 ## Software Configuration